brayandavila/bdTMDB/README.md

 ## Technologies Used 🛠️

-- Angular 15
+- Angular 17
 - HTML5, CSS3, and JavaScript
+- TypeScript for type checking
+- RxJS for managing asynchronous operations
+- Bootstrap for styling
 - [TMDB API](https://www.themoviedb.org/documentation/api) for movie data

 ## Installation 🚀

 1. Clone the repository: `git clone https://github.com/your-username/your-angular-tmdb-app.git`
-2. Navigate to the project directory: `cd your-angular-tmdb-app`
+2. Navigate to the project directory: `cd bdTMDB`
 3. Install dependencies: `npm install`
-4. Run the development server: `ng serve`
+4. Run the development server: `npm start`
 5. Open your browser and go to `http://localhost:4200/` to see the app in action.

 ## Usage 🎥